- Up to 6 percent of the U.S. population has narcissistic personality disorder, which has its roots in childhood.

-It’s estimated that up to 6% of the US population has narcissistic personality disorder (narcissism for short), which is more common in men and has its roots in childhood.
-Extremely resistant to treatment, this severe mental illness leads affected individuals to create chaos as they harm other people.
+It’s estimated that up to 6 percent of the U.S. population has narcissistic personality disorder (narcissism for short), which is more common in men and has its roots in childhood.
+Extremely resistant to treatment, this severe mental condition leads affected individuals to create chaos as they harm other people.
 Before discussing how demands for support of ego and desires can go off the rails, let’s start with an overview of pertinent normal child development.

 Small children are naturally selfish as a normal part of development in which they work to get their needs met and can’t understand other people’s needs and desires.
 Then as teenagers, kids are still typically self-centered as they struggle for independence.